-- Global competitive companies rely on a data exchange across borders to produce, export, market, and sell goods and services in global.
-Cross border data flows operated in compliance with high level data protection rules, drive growth and job creation in sectors in the digital transition area.
-Openness is a key driver of innovation.
+- The twelfth WTO Ministerial Conference (MC12) will be a very important meeting to drive global digital trade rule negotiation. - Openness is a key driver of innovation.
 "Technological sovereignty" should be based on mutual strengthening of the data economies and be compatible with both parties' commitments to free trade and open markets. - Agreement of the EU-Japan EPA and adoption of mutual adequacy decisions for the protection of personal data provide a unique building-block for the EU and Japan to advance a common agenda at global level.
-Recently agreed the UK Japan EPA is a good progress towards this direction.
 In addition to mutually promoting digital innovation and transition, efforts to promote digital trade rules at the WTO and in FTAs are necessary to support level playing fields and long-term growth perspectives.

-WP-3 / # 02 / EJ to EJ Deployment of AI
+WP-3 / # 02 / EJ to EJ Deployment of Al

-- Support and encourage development and deployment of human centric and trusted AI applications to protect fundamental rights of citizens. - Recognize that AI technology is constantly evolving and continuous effort of discussion is required, and that innovative governance with agility and flexibility is required to encourage innovation and at the same time avoid/reduce negative impacts on society.
-Regulation should only be limited to AI that generates truly serious risks while also ensuring legal stability and predictability. - Avoid policies that pre-emptively limit or ban potentially beneficial AI applications including remote biometrics, without clear evidence of 'high risk' and unravelling the essential issues regarding citizens' safety, health and fundamental rights. - Enable extensive testing of AI applications across different use cases/business sectors to ensure its positive impact and reduce negative one. - Enhance an open and transparent dialogue with citizens of all generations and segments to avoid misunderstanding and reveal the great potential of AI. - Cooperate with international partners to develop common understanding and joint norms of AI to build ecosystems on global scale. - Continue the path of the first bilateral EU-Japan cooperation to promote a humancentric approach to AI as discussed at Ministerial meeting in June 2019 and also as committed to extending the co-funding of joint projects in the 26th EU-Japan Summit and to provide opportunities for collaboration between researchers from the European Research Council and Japan Science and Technology Agency.
+- Support development and deployment of human centric and trusted AI applications to protect fundamental rights of citizens. - Recognize that AI technology is constantly evolving and continuous effort of discussion is required, and that innovative governance with agility and flexibility is required to encourage innovation and at the same time avoid/reduce negative impacts on society.
+Regulation should only be limited to AI applications that generates truly serious risks while clarifying scope of regulation and grounds for scope, methods for measuring and assessing risk from the perspective of legal stability and predictability. - Enhance cooperation on AI standardization between EU and Japan to promote development and deployment of human centric and trusted AI applications in both regions and also to work together with International standards body. - Avoid any legal frameworks that pre-emptively limit or ban potentially beneficial AI applications including remote biometrics, without clear evidence of 'high risk' and unravelling the essential issues regarding citizens' safety, health and fundamental rights. - Enable extensive testing of AI applications across different use cases/business sectors to ensure its positive impact and reduce negative one. - Enhance an open and transparent dialogue with citizens of all generations and segments to avoid misunderstanding and reveal the great potential of AI. - Cooperate with international partners to develop common understanding and joint norms of AI to build ecosystems on global scale. - Continue the path of the first bilateral EU-Japan cooperation to promote a humancentric approach to AI as discussed at Ministerial meeting in June 2019 and also as committed to extending the co-funding of joint projects in the 26th EU-Japan Summit and to provide opportunities for collaboration between researchers from the European Research Council and Japan Science and Technology Agency.